mwdomino/zerocfg/README.md

 The final value resolution order will be:
 1. Command-line flags (if provided)
-2. Parsers from arguments of `zfg.Parse` in same order as it is passed.
+2. Providers from arguments of `zfg.Parse` in same order as it is passed.
 3. Default values

 Important notes:
 - Lower priority sources cannot override values from higher priority sources
-- All parsers except flags are optional
+- All providers except flags are optional
-- Parser priority is determined by the order in `Parse()` function
+- Provider priority is determined by the order in `Parse()` function
 - Values not found in higher priority sources fall back to lower priority sources

 ### Command-line Arguments